 If the test doesn’t run with the

-nolegacy option (but runs without), it means it’s depending, somehow, on, at least, one thing that should be on the global scope.
+nolegacy option (but runs without), it means it’s depending on at least one dependency from the global

 If you want to run the tests for the

 ConversationRepository, the file containing the test is: